Germ cell tumor: Mixed

 Mixed germ cell tumors occur in many forms.
 Among these, a common form is teratoma with endodermal sinus tumor.

 Teratocarcinoma refers to a germ cell tumor that is a mixture of teratoma with embryonal carcinoma, or with choriocarcinoma, or with both.
 This kind of mixed germ cell tumor may be known simply as a teratoma with elements of embryonal carcinoma or choriocarcinoma, or simply by ignoring the teratoma component and referring only to its malignant component: embryonal carcinoma and/or choriocarcinoma.
 They can present in the anterior mediastinum.

 Cause

-Some investigators suggest that this distribution arises as a consequence of abnormal migration of germ cells during embryogenesis.
-Others hypothesize a widespread distribution of germ cells to multiple sites during normal embryogenesis, with these cells conveying genetic information or providing regulatory functions at somatic sites.